aggroskater/chromium-extension/README.md

 There are years --well, techinically, DECADES-- of antiquated, deprecated, or otherwise irrelevant or incorrect cruft that makes getting your bearings on the project fucking impossible.

+And no, "just use the Add-On SDK" is not a valid rebuttal.
+If you find yourself having to write an entire fucking SDK on top of your application in order for anyone who's not already familiar with the project to actually make heads or tails of anything, you're doing it wrong.

+But who the fuck am I kidding.
+It's all JS.
+It's nothing but "doing it wrong" all the way down.